karthikab87-jpg/Python_journey_to-_success/README.md

 ### Topics Practiced

+### Assignment 1

-- In this assignment(1), I practiced variables, strings, string methods, indexing, slicing, concatenation, and tuples.
+- I practiced variables, strings, string methods, indexing, slicing, concatenation, and tuples.
-  I also learned how to access and manipulate data using Python's built-in operations and methods.
+- I also learned how to access and manipulate data using Python's built-in operations and methods.

 ### Assignment 2